 Josh originally joined us at the brewery as an apprentice.
 He brought with him great knowledge of beer care as well as a science background and a dart player’s mathematical brain.

 Before joining Goddards Ian lived in Australia and has travelled extensively around India, Thailand, Indonesia, Malaysia, Hawaii (the list goes on quite a bit…).
 He eventually lay down his hat on the Isle of Wight and has since become the second longest employee at Goddards.

 Marc spent seven years with British Telecom and four years working in IT before taking his interest in home brewing a bit too seriously and is now production engineer at Goddards.

-He now runs the latest edition to the Brewery.
-The GAI MLE 661 bottling machine which is affectionately known as Millie.
+He now runs our Bottling Plant – The GAI MLE 661 bottling machine which is affectionately known as Millie.